bdnhrsn/Sonic/README.md

 `soundFiles/` Sound files for testing.
 File are arranged in subdirectories by file type.
 Files are named with the convention `<bit-depth>-<sample-rate>-<description>.<extension>`.

+### Documentation

+Documentation for Sonic was generated using [Doxygen](http://www.stack.nl/~dimitri/doxygen/), and can be found [here](sonic.philadelphiagamelab.org).
+The Doxygen-style documentation was in turn generated using the `doxit.py` script included in [testgen 0.11](http://sourceforge.net/projects/testgen/files/).

 ### Demo iOS applications

 [SonicDemo](https://github.com/philadelphiagamelab/SonicDemo): A starting point for your Sonic app.